 The table below identifies the investment types that are authorized for the District by the California Government Code (or the District's investment policy, where more restrictive).
 The table also identifies certain provisions of the California Government Code (or the District's investment policy, where more restrictive) that address interest rate risk, credit risk, and concentration of credit risk.
-This table does not address investments of debt proceeds held by bond trustee that are governed by the provisions of debt agreements of the District, rather than the general provisions of the California Government Code or the District's investment policy.
+This table does not address investments of funds within the pension and other post-employment benefit (OPEB) trusts that are governed by the agreement of the District and the trustee, and debt proceeds held by bond trustee that are governed by the provisions of debt agreements of the District, rather than the general provisions of the California Government Code or the District's investment policy.

-Authorized Investment Type Maximum Maturity Maximum Percentage of Portfolio Maximum Investment in One Issuer Quality Requirements (S & P Rating) U.S. Treasury Obligations 5 Years No Limitation No Limitation No Limitation Federal Agencies 5 Years No Limitation 75% No Limitation State Obligations 5 Years 25% 5% A/A-1 Supranationals 5 Years 30% No Limitation AA Banker's Acceptances 180 Days 25% 5% A-1 Commercial Paper 270 Days 25% 5% A-1 Negotiable Certificates of Deposit 5 Years 30% 5% A/A-1 Repurchase Agreements 1 Year 10% No Limitation No Limitation Medium-Term Notes 5 Years 30% 5% А Passbook and Money Market Savings Accounts No Limitation No Limitation No Limitation No Limitation Local Agency Investment Fund (LAIF) No Limitation No Limitation No Limitation No Limitation County Pooled Investment Funds No Limitation No Limitation No Limitation No Limitation California Local Agency Obligations 5 Years 25% 5% A/A-1 Joint Powers Authority Pool No Limitation No Limitation No Limitation No Limitation Money Market Mutual Funds No Limitation 20% No Limitation AAA Mortgage Pass-Through Securities 5 Years 20% 5% AA
+Authorized Investment Type Maximum Maturity Maximum Percentage of Portfolio Maximum Investment in One Issuer Quality Requirements (S & P Rating) U.S. Treasury Obligations 5 Years No Limitation No Limitation No Limitation Federal Agencies 5 Years No Limitation 75% No Limitation State Obligations 5 Years 25% 5% A/A-1 Supranationals 5 Years 30% No Limitation AA Banker's Acceptances 180 Days 25% 5% A-1 Commercial Paper 270 Days 25% 10% A-1 Negotiable Certificates of Deposit 5 Years 30% 5% A/A-1 Repurchase Agreements 1 Year 10% No Limitation No Limitation Medium-Term Notes 5 Years 30% 5% А Passbook and Money Market Savings Accounts No Limitation No Limitation No Limitation No Limitation Local Agency Investment Fund (LAIF) No Limitation No Limitation No Limitation No Limitation County Pooled Investment Funds No Limitation No Limitation No Limitation No Limitation California Local Agency Obligations 5 Years 25% 5% A/A-1 Joint Powers Authority Pool No Limitation No Limitation No Limitation No Limitation Money Market Mutual Funds No Limitation 20% No Limitation AAA Mortgage Pass-Through Securities 5 Years 20% 5% AA